 #5 - Have clear and concise communications with the players about their responsibilities on the team.
 If players do not understand their responsibilities on the team, the team will fail.
 In your custody case, you will fail without clear and concise communications about your custodial responsibilities.
 You must ensure you have a clearly defined parenting plan outlining the regular time-sharing and holiday schedule.
 Ensure clarity in the plan to avoid confusion, about custodial responsibility during each parent's period of responsibility.
 Include how you will communicate with the other parent in emergency and non-emergency situations.

-At Genus Law Group. we know what’s on the line.
-If you have questions about child custody, contact us today at (505)317-4455 for an initial consultation and answers you can trust.
+At Genus Law Group, we know what is on the line.
+If you have questions about child custody or other family law matters, contact us today at (505)317-4455 for an initial consultation and answers you can trust.